ggirelli/oligo-melting/README.rst

 #### Features

 * Handle DNA:DNA, RNA:RNA and DNA/RNA hybridizations.
-* Correct for both salt and chemicals.
 * Compatible with UNAfold (OligoArrayAux) output for direct salt and chemicals (denaturants) correction.
 * Produces melting curves for the provided sequence.
 * Input either as single sequence or FASTA file.
-* Slightly faster than BioPython.SeqUtils.MeltingTemp.
-* Provide dG, dS and dH alongside melting temperature.

 #### Limitations